Filter by Category:

 As teachers (and parents) many of us have uttered the following when disciplining a student (or child)–“It’s not what you said; it’s how you said it.”
 The power of word choice goes beyond simply sending a message to someone.
 We also have to consider how that message will be received and interpreted by the intended audience.
-This is evident within this short and powerful video: The Power of Words (from Purplefeather).
+This is evident within this short and powerful video (from Purplefeather).

 Writers hold the power to determine how ideas are heard.
 An author shades words and phrases to illustrate to the reader what’s inside the heart of the message.